AnonOctopus/RAGTKGC/README.md

 ## History Modeling

+Code based on https://github.com/mayhugotong/GenTKG.
+Many thanks for their great contribution!

 In the paper, we test four ways of modeling the history:
 1. raw, where no history is retrieved
 2. standard, where we select quads that contain the same subject as the target one (see https://github.com/usc-isi-i2/isi-tkg-icl for more details)